Walls of Cuéllar: 21st century: complete restoration

 In the year 2000, negotiations began to carry out an extensive restoration of the complex, through a project financed by the Spanish Government, which consisted of a strict cataloguing and description of the different wall sections of both enclosures, and pursued a European line of funding, the European Economic Area, through which the viability of the restoration was achieved.

-The works were awarded on February 15, 2008 and began two months later, with an approximate budget of 3.4 million euros and an extension during 2009, 2010 and 2011.
+The works were awarded on 15 February 2008 and began two months later, with an approximate budget of 3.4 million euros and an extension during 2009, 2010 and 2011.
 The project made it possible to undertake the restoration and consolidation of the walled complex in a joint and orderly manner in different phases of action.

 Most of the walls were rebuilt, recovering the walkway and the battlements, incorporating accesses and making part of the citadel enclosure accessible to the public, as a tourist attraction.
 Excavations were carried out in the moat of the castle, to achieve the original levels of the castle, and the citadel wall was closed at both ends in which it is divided, as well as the reconstruction of the wall of the Plaza de San Gil.
 As part of the same plan, the exterior of the west wing of the castle was restored, and the rehabilitation of the Hospital de la Magdalena as a youth hostel was incorporated into the plan.

-In order to carry out the restoration of some sections of the wall, the Cuéllar Town Council acquired several plots of land and buildings attached to the wall in order to free it and allow a wider view of the wall.
+To carry out the restoration of some sections of the wall, the Cuéllar Town Council acquired several plots of land and buildings attached to the wall to free it and allow a wider view of the wall.
 As a general criterion, efforts were made to maintain the original finish whenever possible, since the ultimate goal of the project was to recover the defenses, enhance their value and make them visitable in the most important part of their layout.

 The works were completed in the summer of 2011, with a final budget of 3,538,286 euros, contributed in full by the Spanish Ministry of Development through the program for the Recovery of Elements and Enclosures of Defensive Architecture of the Secretary of State for Housing and Urban Actions.
-Finally, they were inaugurated and opened to the public on November 22 of the same year, and in less than two months more than 5,000 visitors were recorded.
+Finally, they were inaugurated and opened to the public on 22 November of the same year, and in less than two months more than 5,000 visitors were recorded.